audiomuze/tagminder/README.md

 Getting metadata current after restoring a dated backup of your music files is as simple as exporting the most recent database against the restored files.
 The added benefit is it eliminates the need to create incremental backups of your music files simply because you've augmented the metadata - just backup the database and as long as your file locations remain static you have everything you need - the audio files and their metadata.

+A future update will remove dependency on static filenames and locations by adding a gen4 uuid to all files, which will then be referenced rather than file path.

 ## Understanding the scripts

 ### tags2db.py